simkimsia/mle-202508-team-awesome-tango/README.md

 1. **LSTM (Long Short-Term Memory)** - Deep learning with 30-cycle sequences
 2. **XGBoost** - Gradient boosting with 96 engineered features

-Note there are loom video 🎥 links provided throughout this README.
+Note there are loom video 🎥 links (about 10) provided throughout this README.
 Please consult them in case of confusion.

+The url to the repo is [https://github.com/simkimsia/mle-202508-team-awesome-tango](https://github.com/simkimsia/mle-202508-team-awesome-tango) our default branch is `Production_Ready`

 ### Key Features